Magento 1 End Of Life on June 30, 2020. Thus, all existing Magento 1 stores must migrate to Magento 2 as soon as possible.

 There are 3 main reasons for this.

 Firstly, there are many complaints about Magento 1, such as poor performance, low page load speed, unfriendly admin panel (too technical), not attractive storefront (even when applying ready-made themes), and so on.
 To improve all of these weaknesses, Magento almost needs to build everything from scratch.
 And they did it by introducing Magento 2.

 Secondly, Magento 1 was free, and Magento 2 was a premium version, so Magento could keep both to meet different demands.
 But the actual store is different.
 Both Magento 1 and 2 have a free and a paid version (Open Source & Commerce).
 When being put on the same scale, it’s definitely that no one will choose Magento 1 when they can get a better version (Magento 2) at the same price.
 As a result, there is no economic benefit for Magento when it keeps providing the old version.

 Thirdly, Magento 1 gradually has a weakness of Magento.
 Many people will take advantage of that to criticize Magento when comparing it with other e-commerce platforms.
 Therefore, it would be more harm than good for Magento to continue offering Magento 1 platform.

 Magento’s only reason to maintain support for Magento 1 up to now is that there is still a significant number of Magento 1 stores.
-Those store owners need time to migrate their websites to Magento 2 (or another platform) before Magento 1 end of life.
+Those store owners need time to migrate their websites to Magento 2 (or another platform) before Magento 1 ends life.

-2. What Are Impacts Of Magento 1 End Of Life To Your Website?
+2. What Are The Impacts Of Magento 1 End Of Life On Your Website?